Electoral district of Southern Downs

-Darling Downs has traditionally been a conservative area, and Southern Downs is no exception.
-It has been a comfortably safe seat for the Liberal National Party and its predecessor, the National Party for its entire existence.
-Predecessor seat Warwick had been in the hands of a non-Labor party since 1947.
+The Darling Downs has traditionally been a conservative area, and Southern Downs is no exception.
+It has been a safe seat for the Liberal National Party and its predecessor, the National Party for its entire existence.
+Warwick had been in the hands of a non-Labor party since 1947.

 The seat's first member, Lawrence Springborg, transferred from Warwick in 2001.
-He served as the last leader of the Queensland branch of the National Party for a few months in 2008, having previously served in that post from 2003 to 2006.
-He served as the first leader of the LNP from 2008 to 009, and served as leader again from 2015 to 2016.
+He served as the last leader of the Queensland branch of the National Party from January until July 2008, having previously served in the post from 2003 to 2006.
+He then served as the first leader of the LNP from 2008 to 2009, and again from 2015 to 2016.
 He also served as a minister in the Newman government.